liviux/k8s-cluster-oci-rpi4/README.md

 *Note: If you experience clock synchronization issues with WSL2, verify the time with the `date` command.
 If it's out of sync, run `sudo hwclock -s` or `sudo ntpdate time.windows.com`.*

-Run `tofu plan` and then `tofu apply`.
+Run `tofu plan` and then `tofu apply` (took 6 minutes).
 If successful, your resources will be created in OCI.

 When the script finishes, save the outputs (or find them in the OCI console):